 Of course, in most instances, business owners register their company in the state or country where their business is going to be based, but don't automatically assume that this should be the default position.
 If your company is going to be involved in interstate or cross-border commerce, then you may have to register in multiple locations, depending on local laws, so keep that in mind, too.

-2. Pick a Name for Your LLC
+2. Pick a Name

 As with incorporation, choosing a name for your LLC involves more than just brainstorming a catchy epithet.
 Your name will need to be unique, with the prefix "LLC" (or similar, depending on your registration location); there are also several restrictions that you will need to keep in mind while doing so.

 Firstly, it should not be a name belonging to another business registered as an LLC, be it in your own state/country, or a major foreign corporation/MNC.
 Your local registering authority will maintain an online database of names that are already taken by other businesses, so be sure to check beforehand.

 Also, conduct a trademark check to ensure that another party does not already own the name you want.
 Again, there are online databases where you can obtain this information.
 It's also a good idea to check if the web domain for your chosen name is available (as well as social media handles) as if they are not, then this can cause issues – and additional expenses – for your marketing plans further down the line.